 - Do you need to be a member to participate in events, groups or classes?

-- No, all classes, groups and events are open to everyone, whether you attend services on Sunday mornings or not.
+- No, all classes, groups and events are open to everyone, whether you are a member or whether you attend services on Sunday mornings or not.